thomscoder/ninefivestories/content/blog/hello-js/index.md

 ---

-<h3><b>So…What is Javascript ?</b></h3>
+<h4>So…What is Javascript ?</h4>
-In a random conversation at the cafeteria we would probably define Javascript as a programming language mainly used in web development that allows the implementation of dynamic features on web pages.
+In a random conversation at the pub we would probably define Javascript as a programming language mainly used in web development that allows the implementation of dynamic features on web pages.

 Sounds good, but anyone with even a little experience in coding knows that Javascript is far more powerful than that.
-Therefore we need a cooler definition that'd put respect to its name and power.
+We should give it a cooler definition to show some respect to its name and power.

-<h4 style="padding: 20px; font-weight: normal;">Javascript is a high-level, often Just-In-Time compiled language that conforms to the ECMAScript standard.</h4>
+<h4 style="padding: 20px; font-weight: normal;">Javascript is a high-level, often Just-In-Time compiled language that conforms to the ECMAScript specification.</h4>
 It doesn't end there.
 <h4 style="padding: 20px; font-weight: normal;">Javascript has dynamic typing, first class functions and it is a prototype-based object oriented language and supports other paradigms as well.</h4>
 A lot of fancy words.

-It is a cool definition to learn by heart and parrot it, but if we go a bit deeper into each one of those words we can start to peak into the minds of its creators.
+It is a cool definition to learn by heart and parrot, but going a bit deeper into each of those words can be really beneficial for getting a better understanding of the language.

 First we defined Javascript as <b><em>high-level programming language</em></b>.